aziz3d/hope-foundation/README.md

 4. Push to the branch (`git push origin feature/added-feature-name`)
 5. Open a Pull Request

+## Updates and Improvements

+### Enhanced Data Management

+- Integrated TanStack Query (React Query) for server state management
+- Implemented caching, background updates, and request deduplication
+- Added React Query Devtools for development debugging
+- Created a comprehensive service layer with mock API simulation

+### Performance Optimizations

+- Implemented code splitting and lazy loading where appropriate
+- Optimized images and assets for faster loading times
+- Added proper meta tags and SEO considerations
+- Utilized React.memo and useCallback for performance optimization

+### Improved User Experience

+- Integrated React Spinners for visualizing loading states during data fetching
+- Added ClimbingBoxLoader and other spinner components for better user feedback
+- Implemented loading indicators on all pages that fetch data from the API
+- Enhanced perceived performance with smooth loading animations

+---

 ## License

 This project is licensed under the MIT License.